craftyfm/craft-iconify/README.md

 * `stroke` (optional): Stroke width (e.g., `1`, `1.5`, `2`).
 * `width` (optional) Icon width (e.g., 24, `24`. `1em`)
 * `height` (optional) Icon height (e.g., 24, `24`. `1em`)

+## Iconify Field Picker

 ---

-## 🧱 Custom Field Type

-When creating a new field in the Control Panel:
+You can create a iconify field picker in the Control Panel:

-1. Choose **"Iconify"** as the field type.
-2. Configure:
+Currently, we support these configurable features:
     * Icon color
     * Stroke width
     * Icon set(s)
-3. The field shows a searchable list of icons with previews.

-Use the selected icon in your templates just like any other field:
+To show the icon in your templates, use the `getSvg()` method:

 ```twig
 {{ entry.fieldHandle.getSvg() }}